yashunkin/batchinsert.example/README.md

 # batchinsert.example
-Example of CRUD operations using Minimal API and PG
+Example of select/insert operations using Minimal API and PG